 Coexistence rules of GE plants with conventional and organic crops are not set by EU authorities but by MS national authorities.
-At the EU level, the European Coexistence Bureau organizes the exchange of technical and scientific information on best agricultural management practices for coexistence.
-On this basis, it develops crop-specific guidelines for coexistence measures.
+At the EU level, the European Coexistence Bureau facilitates the exchange of technical and scientific information to develop crop-specific guidelines for coexistence measures.